 DMARC is short for Domain-based Message Authentication, Reporting and Conformance.
 As the name suggests, DMARC records enable a few different things:

 Put simply, you can think of a DMARC record as a DNS record that extends the functionality of SPF and DKIM records.
-One problem with SPF and DKIM records is that receiving mail servers don’t really know what they should do if any checks fail.
-DMARC records solve that issue, as the record tells receiving servers exactly what should happen.
-And because you define the rules you have control over how receiving servers deal with SPF and DKIM failures.
+One problem with SPF and DKIM records is that receiving mail servers don’t know what you want them to do if one or more checks fail.
+DMARC solves that issue, as the record tells receiving servers exactly what should happen.
+And because you define the rules you have control over how receiving servers deal with SPF and/or DKIM failures.

 You can add a DMARC record via cPanel:

 Image: Adding a DMARC record via cPanel’s.